Paul Kelly, 2012

 In 2016 Palliative Care South East received funding from South Eastern Melbourne Primary Health Network to develop a Carer Support Kit.

-The aim of the Carer Support Kit is to provide carers with useful information and tips to help them to care for their loved one.‘The Kit’ will include:
+The Carer Support Kit provides carers with useful information and tips to help them to care for their loved one.‘The Kit’ includes information on the following topics:

 Palliative Care South East is proud to offer the Weavers Carer Support Program in our communities.